raphaelkieling/doctorenv/README.md

 // doctorenv.config.js
 module.exports = [
   {
-    name: "Has all the environment variables",
+    name: 'Has all the environment variables',
     definitions: [
       {
-        name: "MY_ENV",
+        name: 'MY_ENV',
-        suggestions: ["execute in the root: source ./.env.local"],
+        suggestions: ['execute in the root: source ./.env.local'],
         // if the checker is false, shows all the suggestion
         checker: () => process.env.MY_ENV,
       },
     ],
   },
-];
+]
 ```

 Run: